subpad90/Vpyhton-practice/README.md

 # Implementation

-1. Spyder with Vpython installation can also be used.
+1. Spyder with Vpython installation can be used.